kmanwar89/Capstone/README.md

 packets; currently, any use of remote technology (VNC, SSH) masks the data.

 * index.html - file that demonstrates the use of Paho JavaScript MQTT library in order to create connection with MQTT broker.
-(Need this file from Devon)

 ### 2/12/2017
 * Re-organized all files and performed fresh Raspbian install on Raspberry Pi